Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the baseline is 3.
-The description adds no additional meaning beyond the schema parameter descriptions, but since the schema is self-explanatory, the score remains at the baseline.
+Schema description coverage is 100%, so the schema already documents all parameters.
+The description adds no additional meaning beyond what's in the schema, meeting the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.